 What’s the difference between skirt steak, flank steak, and hanger steak?

-If you’re used to picking your meat out of a shrink-wrapped array in a cooler case, go ahead and ask questions of the guy (or sometimes a girl!) behind the counter.
+If you’re used to picking your meat out of a shrink-wrapped array in a cooler case, go ahead and ask questions of the person behind the counter.
 Butchers are more than happy to explain what’s in their case—and offer recommendations on the right cut for your cravings and intended recipes.

 A thin, fibrous cut separating the chest from the abdomen, the skirt steak is actually the cow’s diaphragm muscle, and its hardworking location means it’s a chewy piece of meat.
-Out of the four cuts of meat featured here today, this is the only one I wouldn’t recommend tearing into without first smacking around a few times with a meat tenderizer and dosing in a marinade or dry rub.
+Out of the four cuts of meat featured here today, this is the only one I wouldn’t recommend tearing into without first dosing in a marinade or dry rub.

 Skirt steak is the traditional cut for fajitas, and it’s a great way to acquaint yourself with this cut if you haven’t yet sampled its flavorful charms.
 It’s a loooong piece of meat, though—the usual pound and a half is a few feet long—so portion it out and freeze what you won’t be marinating for a quick stir-fry when you need it.